-Grades 11-12: Writing Applications -
+Grades 9-10: Writing Applications

-Creative Standard : The student develops and demonstrates creative writing.
-The student will: LA.1112.4.1.1 - write in a variety of expressive and reflective forms that uses a range of appropriate strategies and specific narrative techniques, employs literary devices, and sensory description; and LA.1112.4.1.2 - incorporate figurative language, emotions, gestures, rhythm, dialogue, characterization, plot, and appropriate format.
+Creative Standard : The student develops a nd demonstrates creative writing.
+The student will: The student will: LA.910.4.1.1 - write in a variety of expressive and reflective forms that use a range of appropriate strategies and specific narrative techniques, employ literary devices, and sensory description; and LA.910.4.1.2 - incorporate figurative language, emotions, gestures, rhythm, dialogue, characterization, plot, and appropriate format.
 English Language Proficiency Standards Beginning: The student will: write in simple expressive and reflective forms; write a simple narrative that includes main idea, descriptive details, characters and setting develop characterization and appropriate format with scaffolded support and teacher direction.
 Intermediate: The student will: - write in a variety of expressive and reflective forms - write a narrative that includes main idea, descriptive details, characters and setting; - write a simple plot or dialogue, - begin using a range of narrative techniques and employ simple literary devices; - incorporate some figurative language, emotion, characterization, plot and use appropriate format.
 Advanced: The student will: write in a variety of expressive and reflective forms; write a narrative that includes main idea, descriptive details, characters and setting; write an engaging plot or dialogue, use a range of narrative techniques and employ literary devices (i.e. irony, imagery, etc.); incorporate figurative language, emotion, characterization, plot and use appropriate format.

 Informative Standard : The student develops and demonstrates technical writing that provides information related to real-world tasks.
-The student will: LA.1112.4.2.1 - write in a variety of informational/expository forms, including documents using precise technical and scientific vocabulary (e.g., manuals, procedures, directions); LA.1112.4.2.2 record information and ideas from primary and/or secondary sources accurately and coherently, noting the validity and reliability of these sources and attributing sources of information; LA.1112.4.2.3 - write informational/expository essays that speculate on the causes and effects of a situation, establish the connection between the postulated causes or effects, offer evidence supporting the validity of the proposed causes or effects, and include introductory, body, and concluding paragraphs; LA.1112.4.2.4 - write a business letter and/or memo that presents information purposefully and succinctly to meet the needs of the intended audience following a conventional format (e.g., block, modified block, memo, email); LA.1112.4.2.5 - write detailed travel directions and design an accompanying graphic using the cardinal and ordinal directions, landmarks, streets and highways, and distances; and
+The student will: LA.910.4.2.1 of informational/expository forms, including a variety of technical now-to-manuals, procedures, assembly directions); LA.910.4.2.2 record information and ideas from primary and/or secondary sources accurately and coherently, noting the validity and reliability of these sources and attributing sources of information; LA.910.4.2.3 - write informational/expository essays that speculate on the causes and effects of a situation, establish the connection between the postulated causes or effects, offer evidence supporting the validity of the proposed causes or effects, and include introductory, body, and concluding paragraphs; LA.910.4.2.4 - write a business letter and/or memo that presents information purposefully and succinctly to meet the needs of the intended audience following a conventional format (e.g., block, modified block, memo, email); LA.910.4.2.5 - write detailed travel directions and design an accompanying graphic using the cardinal and ordinal directions, landmarks, streets and highways, and distances; and LA.910.4.2.6 - write a work-related document (e.g., application, resume, meeting minutes, memo, cover letter, letter of application, speaker introduction, letter of recommendation).